-The induction and training courses run from Monday to Friday and is held at both our training and accommodation facility “Oakleigh House” as well as our office in Gloucestershire.
+The induction and training courses run from Monday to Friday and is held at our office in Gloucestershire.
 To be accepted, carers must first complete an online application form and go through a recruitment process to review their suitability for a caring role.
 If considered suitable, they are then invited to join us.

 The five-day courses include moving and handling, First Aid, how to cope with dementia and an introduction to what is required of a carer.
 Carers are also interviewed and assessed as to their suitability to work as a carer during this period.

 Whilst with us, applicants are asked to complete a number of questionnaires and scenario tests to assist the Corinium Care team in understanding more about each new carer’s approach to the caring process and whether they are suited to carer work.

 It is quite an intensive course and homework is given out each evening.
 We also use the training week to complete any paperwork including an enhanced check with the Disclosure and Barring Service.